princekunal101/academic-section/Studies/Environment and Echology/UNIT 4/README.md

 ### Effects of Acid Rain
 -	Acid rain is very harmful to agriculture, plants, and animals.
 It washes away all nutrients which are required for the growth and survival of plants.
 Acid rain affects agriculture by the way it alters the composition of the soil.
 -	It causes respiratory issues in animals and humans.
--	When acid rain falls down and flows into the rivers and ponds it affects the aquatic ecosystem.
-It alters the chemical composition of the water, to a form which is actually harmful to the aquatic ecosystem to survive and causes water pollution.
+-	When acid rain falls down and flows into the rivers and ponds it affects the aquatic ecoSystem.
+It alters the chemical composition of the water, to a form which is actually harmful to the aquatic ecoSystem to survive and causes water pollution.
 -	Acid rain also causes the corrosion of water pipes, which further results in leaching of heavy metals such as iron, lead and copper into drinking water.
 -	It damages the buildings and monuments made up of stones and metals.
 ### Climate change
 Climate change refers to long-term shifts in temperatures and weather patterns.
-These shifts may be natural, such as through variations in the solar cycle due to the changes in the atmosphere as well as the interactions between the atmosphere and various other geological, chemical, biological and geographical factors within the Earth‟s system is called Climate change.
+These shifts may be natural, such as through variations in the solar cycle due to the changes in the atmosphere as well as the interactions between the atmosphere and various other geological, chemical, biological and geographical factors within the Earth‟s System is called Climate change.
 ***The main causes of climate change include:***
 -	Emission of greenhouse gases into the atmosphere
 -	Deforestation for human settlements